shanole/currency-exchange/README.md

 ## Known Bugs <a id="bugs"></a>
+* If a non-numeric amount is put into the first form field, NaN bugs will occur
-* None known at this time.
-If you discover any, feel free to reach out to me via my contact info below!
+* If you discover any other bugs, feel free to reach out to me via my contact info below!

 ## License <a id="license"></a>
 *[MIT](https://choosealicense.com/licenses/mit/)*